ollipal/botafar/docs/source/raspi.md

 7. **The browser now shows a direct link to your bot you can share with anyone in the world!**

+You are now ready to check [Advanced LED examples](https://docs.botafar.com/advanced#advanced-led-examples) if you want.

 >Note: if you do not need the prints and just want to blink the LED, this simpler code has the same functionality

 ```python